Total 202 Questions

 Explanation:

-📍 How to Enable in Business Manager:
+How to configure it in Business Manager:

-Find the inventory record for the gift voucher product.
+Find and open the gift voucher product.

-B. Check the Available to Sell (ATS) flag for the product set
+B. Check the Available to Sell (ATS) flag for the product

 C. Set StockLevel = maxAllocation for the product